bigdawg-istc/bigdawg/README.md

 cmigrator
 -----------------
-Our main migration tool was build in C++.
+Our main migration tool was built in C++.
 Please, refer to: src/main/cmigrator/README.md for more details.

 # For demo of Phase 0.3
 Migration from PostgreSQL to PostgreSQL is in binary format.